sanger/eln_pmb_bridge/README.md

 Test
 ---

-Secure copy to drop a file into the polling folder on the server:
+Secure copy to drop a file into the polling folder on the server with the _TEMP extension:

-    scp file.txt web-cgap-idbstest-01:/sccp/eln_pmb_bridge/poll_folder
+  `scp file.txt web-cgap-idbstest-01:/sccp/eln_pmb_bridge/poll_folder/file.txt_TEMP`

+On the server, rename the file to remove the _TEMP extension:

+  `mv poll_folder/file.txt_TEMP poll_folder/file.txt`

 Example File